L.A. Guns: Phil Lewis' L.A. Guns (2002–2012)

 Despite the departure of Guns, the group continued and toured in support of Waking the Dead with the lineup, in 2003, consisting of Lewis, Riley, Hamilton, former guitarist Brent Muscat and new guitarist Keri Kelli (formerly of Big Bang Babies and Slash's Snakepit).
-The group eventually recruited guitarist Stacey Blades, with both Muscat and Kelli departing the group, in 2004 while they also released the cover album, titled Rips the Covers Off, the same year.
-Commenting on Blades addition to the lineup, Lewis stated that "Stacey really is a virtuoso type of guy and player.
+However, both guitarists - Muscat and Kelli - would depart the group in 2004.
+The group eventually recruited guitarist Stacey Blades, as the sole guitarist filling the vacancies.
+Commenting on Blades' addition to the lineup, Lewis stated that "Stacey really is a virtuoso type of guy and player.
 It was really fortunate that we found him and that he's another Hollywood guy.
 I've read reviews where they called him a Tracii [Guns] clone, but he's not.
 He is definitely his own man."
+Meanwhile, later that same year, the new lineup released the cover album, titled Rips the Covers Off.

 Enlisting Andy Johns and Bruce Witkin, the group began recording a new material with the group's current lineup with the result being Tales from the Strip, released in 2005 through Shrapnel Records.
 In a 2006 interview, singer Lewis stated that he would have preferred releasing the album on a larger label while he also likened the album to a demo.